9xbt/bentobox/README.md

 # bentobox
-bentobox is a 64-bit SMP-enabled operating system targeting x86_64 and RISC-V
+bentobox is a 64-bit SMP-enabled operating system targeting x86_64 with plans to support RISC-V

 ## Features on x86_64
 - Full architecture support